What are Guardians Angels good for?

 Socrates: it’s a difficult jump to make …

-Aurelius: granted!
-However, believing in a guardian angel is a precious help because it gives you assurances that don’t exist in everyday life.
-That said, do whatever you want and see what works best for you.
-You want certainties where there cannot be any.
+Aurelius: yes because believing in a guardian angel is a precious help that gives you assurances that don’t exist in everyday life.
+That’s also how I protect you

 Socrates: you are a master in rhetoric, dear Aurelius.